 Many parts of the Study Area have vacant sites or are physically underutilized.
-This is documented in the Downtown Colorado Springs Market Assessment and a conclusion of a FAR analysis included in the Conditions Study.
+This is documented in the 2016 Downtown Colorado Springs Market Assessment and is also supported by the Floor Area Ratio (FAR) analysis referenced in the Conditions Study.
 Urban renewal resources that help to stimulate private development and which are used to construct public improvements will help to eliminate these blight factors.